Skip to main content

 $datasources = $services['datasources'] ?? [];

-// Get MySQL data source
+// Get MySQL data source (key is sanitized name)

-// Connect using credentials
+// Connect using top-level credential fields

 $mysqli = new mysqli(